awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-videoselectorsettings.md

 ## Properties<a name="aws-properties-medialive-channel-videoselectorsettings-properties"></a>

 `VideoSelectorPid`  <a name="cfn-medialive-channel-videoselectorsettings-videoselectorpid"></a>
-Used to extract video by PID\.
+Include this 'video selection' element if you want to use the PID to extract the video from the input\.
 *Required*: No
 *Type*: [VideoSelectorPid](aws-properties-medialive-channel-videoselectorpid.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VideoSelectorProgramId`  <a name="cfn-medialive-channel-videoselectorsettings-videoselectorprogramid"></a>
-Used to extract video by program ID\.
+Include this 'video selection' element if you want to use the program ID to extract the video from the input\.
 *Required*: No
 *Type*: [VideoSelectorProgramId](aws-properties-medialive-channel-videoselectorprogramid.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)